KEEPING KIDS SAFE

 A PUBLIC-PRIVATE COLLABORATION

-BETWEEN LAW ENFORCEMENT AND THE COMMUNITY TO RECOVER KIDS AND TARGET CRIMINALS
+BETWEEN LAW ENFORCEMENT AND THE COMMUNITY TO RECOVER YOUTH AND IDENTIFY PREDATORS.

 IDENTIFY VULNERABLE AND MISSING KIDS